gshipley/enterprise_training/AdminTraining.md

 * rhc
 * git

 A key tenant when Red Hat was designing OpenShift Enterprise was the ability for developers to be able to run their source code and application as is, without having to use proprietary API(s).
-To illustrate how easy it is for developers to get their existing application deployed on OpenShift Enterprise,  the team has created a github space where they provide numerous quick start projects that make deploying common open source applications to the platform a painless process.
+To illustrate how easy it is for developers to get their existing application deployed on OpenShift Enterprise,  the team has created a github space where they provide numerous quick start projects that make deploying common open source applications to the platform a painless task.
 Some of the popular open source projects the team provides a quick start for are:

 * Drupal
 * Review Board